Leonel-web-byte/Claims-Data-Validation-and-Anomaly-Detection/README.md

 I also created “Week” and “Flag_high_variance” column.
 “Week” column allowed me to extract week from DOS for each claim and “Flag_high_variance” allowed me by using the excel function ABS(), to identify which claim has payment under or over the threshold $100.

 ## Data validation and SQL
-I used the database PostgreSQL to identify from my table I created base on the dataset, Claims answering KPIs Questions we asked earlier.
+I used the database PostgreSQL to identify from the table I created base on the dataset, Claims answering KPIs Questions we asked earlier.

 ## SQL syntax: